schollz/paracosms/README.md

 <details><summary><strong>why?</strong></summary><br>

-between april and june 2022 I made music primarily with [scripts][], SuperCollider, sox and random pre-recorded samples from other musicians. this endeavor culminated in [an album of 100 songs][DevelopingAnAlbum]. (more on that [here][]).
+between april and june 2022 I made music primarily with [scripts](https://github.com/schollz/raw), SuperCollider, sox and random pre-recorded samples from other musicians. this endeavor culminated in [an album of 100 songs](https://infinitedigits.bandcamp.com/album/paracosms). (more on that [here](https://llllllll.co/t/paracosms/56683)).

-during this time I put together a SuperCollider class I called "[paracosms][]" which is essentially allowed unlimited synchronized turntables that can be switched between one-shots and synchronized loops. initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun][VeryFun].
+during this time I put together a SuperCollider class I called "[paracosms](https://github.com/schollz/paracosms/blob/main/lib/Paracosms.sc)" which is essentially allowed unlimited synchronized turntables that can be switched between one-shots and synchronized loops. initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun](https://www.instagram.com/p/CfogWyBFZ-V/).

 also during this time I was thinking about recording perfectly seamless loops of audio.
 I added [a new function to do this easily in softcut](https://github.com/monome/softcut-lib/compare/main...schollz:softcut-lib:rec-once4). but I realized I wanted to do it with SuperCollider too.
-I ended up making "[ouroborus][]" which allows recording of seamless loops directly to disk by [fading in a post-roll](https://fredrikolofsson.com/f0blog/buffer-xfader/) to the beginning of a recording.
+I ended up making "[ouroborus](https://github.com/schollz/paracosms/blob/main/lib/Ouroboros.sc)" which allows recording of seamless loops directly to disk by [fading in a post-roll](https://fredrikolofsson.com/f0blog/buffer-xfader/) to the beginning of a recording.

 without intending, I realized that I could combine ourborous with paracosms together into sampler/looper. its basically a thing that excels at recording and playing perfect audio loops. norns became the glue for these two supercollider classes which is now this *paracosms* script.